Jump to content

 What to do if I am bored?

-Replacement activities for 1 hour: reading, cleaning, washing the dishes, learning languages, learning programming
+Replacement activities for 1 hour: reading books, cleaning, washing the dishes, reading newsletters

-Replacement activities for 2 hours: going to the gym, going for a walk
+Replacement activities for 2 hours: going for a walk, work on my business, blogging, diploma thesis

 Additional thoughts/activities: